 Just know that prices tend to revert back to the mean or overshoot on the downside very 4 – 10 years.
 Real estate takes 2-5 years to correct, so there is no rush to buy now.

 The S&P 500 corrected by 19% in 2022 and went into bear market territory.
 The NASDAQ declined by 33% in 2022.
 As a result, a lot of funny money stock market wealth evaporated.
-Real estate significantly outperformed stocks in 2022, however, real estate is also starting to fade.
+Real estate significantly outperformed stocks in 2022.

 Recognizing Signs Of Housing Market Strength